ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 larger.
-The `Nn` and `Nk` values correspond to parameters of the AEAD used in HPKE, which is defined in {{Section 7.3 of HPKE}} or [the "HPKE AEAD Identifiers" IANA registry](https://www.iana.org/assignments/hpke).  `Nn` and `Nk` refer to the size of the AEAD nonce and key respectively, in bytes.
+The `Nn` and `Nk` values correspond to parameters of the AEAD used in HPKE, which is defined in {{Section 7.3 of HPKE}} or [the "HPKE AEAD Identifiers" IANA registry](https://www.iana.org/assignments/hpke).  `Nn` and `Nk` refer to the size of the AEAD nonce and key, respectively, in bytes.

 ## Encapsulation of Requests {#request}